 AirPlay – AirPlay is Apple’s protocol – a kind of gadget language – that allows you to transfer audio and video between devices using Wi-Fi.

-Bluetooth LE – Another one of those protocols, Bluetooth LE connects devices which are near to each other (e.g. in the same room) once it is activated and they are paired, such as wearables and speakers.
+Bluetooth LE – Another one of those protocols, Bluetooth LE connects devices that are near to each other (e.g. in the same room) once it is activated and they are paired, such as wearables and speakers.
 The LE stands for low energy as it requires very little power.

 Controller – How you control your smart home devices.
-This could be a smartphone app, a voice powered speaker or a universal remote control.
+This could be a smartphone app, a voice-powered speaker, or a universal remote control.

 Group – When you collect devices together to control them as one group.
 For example, everything in the bedroom could be switched off with one action such as a voice command or swipe in a phone app

-Hub – This one is up for dispute but at its core a smart home hub connects various different devices, which might be compatible with different protocols, and gives you control over everything via one app, voice assistant or screen based system.
+Hub – This one is up for dispute but at its core, a smart home hub connects various different devices, which might be compatible with different protocols, and gives you control over everything via one app, voice assistant, or screen-based system.

 HVAC – Easy.
-Heating, ventilation and air conditioning.
+Heating, ventilation, and air conditioning.

-Internet of Things – Also known as IOT, this is the concept of connecting objects to the internet, including smart home devices and sensors but also in industry, business and smart cities etc.
+Internet of Things – Also known as IoT, this is the concept of connecting objects to the internet, including smart home devices and sensors but also in industry, business and smart cities, etc.

-Multi-room audio – One speaker system which can play the same music, from your phone or another media source, in more than room.
+Multi-room audio – One speaker system which can play the same music, from your phone or another media source, in more than one room.
 This used to require drilling and wiring but now works via your Wi-Fi network.

 Smart display – This is basically a smart speaker but built around a display.
 The Echo Show and Google Home Hub are smart displays.
 Confusingly, Google’s like of smart displays running Android Things are branded Smart Displays, with capitalized S and D.